Awards, Accreditations & Memberships

 American Academy of Family Physicians Foundation Pfizer Immunization Award

-The Middlesex Health Family Medicine Residency Program was honored with this award in 2011 for the most improved childhood immunization rates among the national’s 460 family medicine residency programs.
+The Middlesex Health Family Medicine Residency Program was honored with this award for the most improved childhood immunization rates among the nation's 460 family medicine residency programs.
 These awards recognize family medicine residency programs that have achieved increased immunization rates in their communities through creative solutions.

 American Heart Association/American Stroke Association Silver and Gold “Get With the GuidelinesSM" Achievement Awards